Judge blocks student suspension over note about ‘rapist’

 Her attorneys contended it was a general message aimed at calling attention to the unaddressed problem of sexual assaults, and that punishing her would discourage victims from coming forward.

+Her mother, Shael Morris, said she and her daughter were "thrilled" by the judge's decision.

+"All my daughter ever wanted was for students to feel safe speaking out about sexual assault.
+I'm so proud of her for standing up for what she believes in," Morris said in a statement.

-Cape Elizabeth High School administrators suspended her for three days for bullying, saying the note led to an individual staying home from school out of concerns for his safety.
+Cape Elizabeth High School administrators suspended Mansmann for three days for bullying, saying the note led to an individual staying home from school for eight days out of concerns for his safety.

+In his ruling, Walker said he was sympathetic to school administrators' concerns but suggested they shouldn't have "carte blanch" to tamp down students' concerns about social justice.

+"Contemporary examples abound of betrayal of free speech principles to avoid ideas or speakers with whom we disagree.
+Madison would recoil.
+Individual liberty is both the cause and the result of personal fortitude," he wrote.

 Comments